-- Note 1 Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
-The Monthly Average Limit for E. coli is expressed as a geometric mean.
-The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday). - Note 2 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+- Monitoring requirement only. - A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - pH is measured in pH units and is not to be averaged. - † See table on Page 3 for quarterly sampling. - Note 1 Effluent limits of 126 #/100 mL daily maximum and monitoring only for monthly average for E. coli are applicable year round due to losing stream designation.
+No more than 10% of samples over the course of a calendar year shall exceed the 126 #/100 mL daily maximum. - Note 2 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
 Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
 Influent and effluent samples are to be taken during the same month.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a grab sample.
+Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device.